GPS-VIO Fusion with Online Rotational Calibration: Problem Formulation

 Assuming that the first GPS position measurement as the origin of the $\{ E\} $ frame, the subsequent GPS measurements are denoted as ${}^E{p_G}$.
 Each GPS observation can be formulated as\footnote{Measurement equation (\ref{GPS}) is used here just for the convenience of the observability analysis.
 In the implementation, we adopt the interpolation measurement equation as \cite{lee2020intermittent}.}

-where ${}^I{p_G}$ is the position of point $G$ in the IMU frame $\{ I\} $.
+where $n_{gps}$ is a white Gaussian noise. ${}^I{p_G}$ is the position of point $G$ in the IMU frame $\{ I\} $.
 This paper assumes that this quantity is known, since ${}^I{p_G}$ can be obtained from CAD model or calibrated before the system runs. ${}_V^IR$ and ${}^V{p_I}$ are quantities expressed in the VIO reference frame $\{ V\} $. ${}^E{p_V}$ and ${}_V^ER$ are the transformations between frame $\{ V\} $ and frame $\{ E\} $.
 Since these two frames are gravity aligned, we can simply use the yaw angle to parameterize the rotation matrix between them.
 Therefore, ${}_V^ER$ can be expressed as

 where $\psi $ is the relative yaw angle between GPS reference frame and VIO reference frame.

 To make the measurement equation usable, $\psi $ and ${}^E{p_V}$ must be known.
 In \cite{lee2020intermittent}, these are calculated in the initialization stage of the GPS-VIO system and are marginalized later.
 The main difference between our work and theirs is that we will provide a more suitable nonlinear observability analysis in Section \ref{Nonlinear Observability Analysis}, to decide the inclusion of observable quantities to the system state vector for potential online refinement.